aeroreyna/doi2bib/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-This package parse Markdown files or text strings searching for DOI references with the format: @DOI:---.---/-----------.
+This package parse Markdown files or text strings searching for DOI references with the format: \@DOI:---.---/-----------.
 It keeps a *.bib file (library.bib per default) updated by adding the necessary references and information obtained from [http://dx.doi.org/]().

+This package is used as part of the [pandoc-doi2bib](https://github.com/aeroreyna/pandoc-doi2bib) filter and [pdf2doi](https://github.com/aeroreyna/pdf2doi) utilities.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you the doi2bib package to use on your node projects.

 ### Installing
 A step by step series of examples that tell you how to get a development env running.